 Using MicroSim SPICE, create the circuit as shown, using NMOS and PMOS transistors.
 The same transistor types should be used for the transmission gates and inverters.
-The default transistor parameters provided after entering a unique model name should be used.
+The transistor parameters should be as shown in the figures below.
 Use analog stimulus generators.
 Create the complemented clock signal(s) using inverters made from these same transistor types.
-Cascade the clock signals to each stage of the flip-flop (and shift register) using 0.8 ohm resistors to model clock interconnect delay and 1pF for gate overlap capacitances (CGBO, CGSO, and CGDO).